nils-ballmann/python-coding-tools/README.md

     main()
 ```

-The result looks like this:
+When executed the result looks like this:

 ```shell-session
 nils@nyx:~$ python3 import_pct.py